kvarak/dnd/docs/_Folk/beastfolk.md

 <div class="columnstwo">

 - ### Barbarian
     Ratfolk fight viciously when cut off from friends and allies.
-Whenever you are reduced below half your hp, and have no conscious ally within 30 feet, reduce all damage received by 1.
+Whenever you are reduced below half your hp, and have no conscious ally within 30 ft, reduce all damage received by 1.
 This stacks with other similar abilities.

     In addition you have access to the <a href="../Classes/barbarian.html#internal-tailfighter">Path of the Tailfighter</a>.